KurtDenzel/SmartXam-Examination/README.md

 # 🌎 Copyright
 SmartXam is Copyright © 2022 – onwards Kurt Calacday.
 It is distributed under the <a href="https://opensource.org/licenses/MIT">MIT License</a> A copy of the license is available in the distributed LICENSE file.

-SmartXam contains the following third-party libraries:
+Caminos contains the following third-party libraries:
 - <a href="https://www.apachefriends.org/">XAMPP</a>,  a free and open-source cross-platform web server solution stack package developed by Apache Friends, consisting mainly of the Apache HTTP Server, MariaDB database, and interpreters for scripts written in the PHP and Perl programming languages.
 - <a href="https://www.php.net/">PHP</a>,  general-purpose scripting language geared toward web development.
 - <a href="https://getbootstrap.com/">Bootstrap</a>,  a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 - <a href="https://api.jquery.com/jquery.ajax/">jQuery AJAX</a>, a set of web development techniques that uses various web technologies on the client-side to create asynchronous web applications.
 - <a href="https://www.sqlite.org/">SQLite</a>, a database engine written in the C programming language.

-If you are a web developer and wish to license SmartXam for commercial usage, please email kurtdenzel51@gmail.com for more information.
+If you are a web developer and wish to license Caminos for commercial usage, please email kurtdenzel51@gmail.com for more information.